 #Shadow the hilly course of L’Eroica, Tuscany’s internationally recognized vintage bike race

-#In ancient cellars, taste superb Tuscan wines, from Vino Nobile di Montepulciano to Brunello di Montalcino
+#Delight in Tuscan wines within ancient cellars, savoring Vino Nobile di Montepulciano and Brunello di Montalcino

 Meet & Greet in Pienza, the purest renaissance town in the world, for welcome and bike fitting.
 Pienza the “perfect town” is a remarkable example of Renaissance-era town planning.
 If you have even the least appreciation for beautiful architecture, it is a treat to stroll around its cobblestone streets.
 Optional test ride to San Quirico d’Orcia 20km /12,5 miles